Dustin42Codam/push_swap/README.md

 ## Checker

-The `checker` programm properly checks if `push_swap`'s instructions are properly sorting the stack.
+The `checker` programm checks if `push_swap`'s instructions are properly sorting the stack.
 It works as follows:

 ```